dfguerrerom/mgci-docs/docs/source/sepal/index.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 As explained earlier,countries must use the UN-SEAA defined classes in sub-indicator A but have more liberty when defining the classification scheme for sub-indicator B.
-Countries can opt to use the UN-SEAA classification legend(defined in the earlier step) or use the FAO-defined template to develop their classification legehere
+Countries can opt to use the UN-SEAA classification legend(defined in the earlier step) or use the FAO-defined template to develop their classification nd legehere

-Download Template B
+Download TemplateB
-h.. raw:: html
+h.. raw:: tml

-   <a href="../_static/sepal_tables/Default LC_map_reclassification.csv" download="_static/sepal_tables/Default LC_map_reclassification.csv">LC_map_reclassification</a
+   <a href="../_static/sepal_tables/Default LC_map_reclassification.csv" download="_static/sepal_tables/Default LC_map_reclassification.csv">LC_map_reclassificato
 >ere: